TOP 10 FACTORS TO CONSIDER FOR SELECTING

 For Pharma and Life Science Companies

 There are many challenges involved when selecting and implementing a Quality Management System (QMS) software for a pharma company.
 Even in a small to mid-size company there are multiple departments and employees with the different goals.
 You have to answer many questions and communicate properly in order to select a right size quality management system (QMS) software for your company.
 Here are the top 10 factors you should consider for the selection and implementation of a quality management system (QMS) software for a pharma companies.
+If you are rolling out a QMS system to comply with ISO13485 standard, please refer to our blog post for understanding the top 10 requirements for ISO13485.

 If you are running a Quality Management System with paper based or Excel spreadsheets, it may be taking lot of your valuable time for tracking and recording data for Quality Management system (QMS) activities.
 The manual systems can lead to compliance issues, sometimes people forget to complete the records, or simply misplace the records.
 Though this is challenging, still many companies manage the QMS with manual paper-based systems.